Genetically modified crops: Herbicide resistance

 Best management practices (BMPs) to control weeds may help delay resistance.
 BMPs include applying multiple herbicides with different modes of action, rotating crops, planting weed-free seed, scouting fields routinely, cleaning equipment to reduce the transmission of weeds to other fields, and maintaining field borders.
 The most widely planted GM crops are designed to tolerate herbicides.
 By 2006 some weed populations had evolved to tolerate some of the same herbicides.
 Palmer amaranth is a weed that competes with cotton.
 A native of the southwestern US, it traveled east and was first found resistant to glyphosate in 2006, less than 10 years after GM cotton was introduced.

 Plant protection

 Farmers generally use less insecticide when they plant Bt-resistant crops.
 Insecticide use on corn farms declined from 0.21 pound per planted acre in 1995 to 0.02 pound in 2010.
 This is consistent with the decline in European corn borer populations as a direct result of Bt corn and cotton.
 The establishment of minimum refuge requirements helped delay the evolution of Bt resistance.
 However, resistance appears to be developing to some Bt traits in some areas.
+In Colombia, GM cotton has reduced insecticide usage by 25% and herbicide usage by 5%, and GM corn has reduced insecticide and herbicide usage by 66% and 13%, respectively.